 Whether you are an avid diver, beach comber, hopeless romantic, shopaholic, love horseback riding, enjoy fine dining, or just want to escape and explore new destinations, Zanibar has something for you.

-One of the first things you will notice are the countless miles of untouched beaches, romantic, pristine, untouched pieces of paradise waiting to message your feet.
-Since this island is not a high traffic tourist destination, there are plenty of beautiful seashells to be found in the early mornings, before the locals awake to gather these gems for the market.
+One of the first things you will notice are the countless miles of untouched beaches: romantic, pristine, untouched pieces of paradise waiting to massage your feet.
+Since this island is not a high-traffic tourist destination, there are plenty of beautiful seashells to be found in the early mornings, before the locals awake to gather these gems for the market.

 Zanzibar hosts many luxury resorts waiting to pamper your every need.
-While I stayed at several resorts on the island, my favorite is the Sea Cliff Resort situated on the east cost, 25 minutes north of Stone Town.
-Whether you like horseback riding, golf, sailing, fine dining, the spa or simply relaxing by one of their two infinity pools, Sea Cliff will sooth your senses.
+While I stayed at several resorts on the island, my favorite is the Sea Cliff Resort, situated on the east cost, twenty-five minutes north of Stone Town.
+Whether you like horseback riding, golf, sailing, fine dining, the spa, or simply relaxing by one of their two infinity pools, Sea Cliff will soothe your senses.

 D I V E R D O W N

 If you love to barter, then the markets of Stone Town are the place for you.
 The city is a virtual maze of alleyways, all lined with merchants eager to sell their goods.

 The best deals are waiting to be had if your bartering skills are firm.
 Whether you are looking for coffee, fresh vanilla, fish, antiques, artwork, or whatever tickles your fancy, you will find it in the market in Stone Town.
 Be willing to walk if you do not get the price you want; the merchant will follow you for blocks to seal the deal.

 Open-air fish market in Stone Town.
 Some unique smells for sure.